1931 Auckland Rugby League season: Wellington XIII v Marist

+Action from the game which was played on a very wet field.

 When Marist had a bye they travelled to Wellington to take on a Wellington XIII at the Winter Show Stadium, later known as Rugby League Park in the suburb of Newtown and now known as Newtown Park.
 Alan Clarke was unable to travel and was replaced by Jim Johnson in an otherwise near full strength team.
 Jim O'Brien accompanied the side as manager.
 Marist won comfortably scoring 12 tries to 5 but only managing to convert two of them.
 Pat Meehan and Pat Young both scored hat tricks, with George Batchelor scoring 2.

 City United (Whangarei XIII) v Richmond

 Richmond travelled to Whangarei on their bye and was met by the City United side which featured players from other clubs.
 George Davis was injured early in the match and was replaced by Ray Lawless, as was W Jones who was replaced by Biddick.
 City United lock E O'Callaghan scored all three tries for them while for Richmond future New Zealand coach, Bill Telford scored one of their three tries.